napframework/nap-docs/app/manual/05_scene.md

 Overview {#scene_overview}
 =======================

 Modern applications can grow considerably in size when it comes to the amount of data they have to manage and the complex logic they need to support.
 NAP uses a powerful <a href="https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system" target="_blank">entity component system</a> to aid the development process.
 This system allows you to identify and organize all the essential parts of your application.
-What separates entities and components from regular resources is that they allow you to group content together in a meaningful way and update specific parts of your app at runtime.
+What separates entities and components from regular resources is that they allow you to group content together in a meaningful way and are dynamic.
+They are created to perform a specific task at runtime of your application.
+For example: render your model at a specific location, position the camera or play back audio.
 All the individual parts in the system can reference and talk to each other in a generic fashion.

 Listed below are the most important objects and their roles within the system: